Jyppara/Game_Station_Arduino_Project/README.md

 You say you're fast?
 Let's see how fast you really are!
 Just push the button as soon as you can see the LED light up.
 You must be consistant because you get three tries and the average speed counts too!
+5. TEMPERATURE -game<br>
+Can you feel the atmosphere?
+Can you guess the right temperature?
+Use the potentiometer to make a guess on how warm the temperature is in your room.
 ## Circuit description:
 Circuit has one **push button** which is for navigating through games and playing them.
 Green **LED** is for blinking every time the player makes another point or proceeds in the game.
 With the **potentiometer**